syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ### Progress

-The progress of pulling can be tracked using [SfPullToRefresh.Progress](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~Progress.html) property.
+The progress of pulling can be tracked using the [SfPullToRefresh.Progress](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~Progress.html) property.
 The progress of pulling is also provided in the [PullingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.PullingEventArgs.html) of the [SfPullToRefresh.Pulling](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~Pulling_EV.html) event.
-Refer the topic [Pulling Event](#pulling-event) for more details regarding it.
+Refer to the [Pulling Event](#pulling-event) topic for more details regarding it.

 ### IsRefreshing